maqifrnswa/PCSI/README.md

   * Black and white (Y only) pixels follow in a binary stream of Y values
 * zero padding for byte alignment as needed for packet protocol.
 If encoding in base91 (below), zero padding not required.

+#### Pseudo-random Number Generation for Picking Pixels
+Compressed sensing imaging requires that the measurements are uncorellated in the sparse domain that is used to reconstruct the image.
+Taking random samples ensures this condition, however, both the transmitter and receiver need to know which pixel values correspond to which pixels in the image.
+To do this, PCSI uses a "Linear Congruential Generator" (https://en.wikipedia.org/wiki/Linear_congruential_generator) as a pseudo-random number generator using gcc's default coefficients (modulus=2^31, a=1103515245, c=12345, starting with a seed=1) and combined with the modern "Fisher Yates shuffle algorithm"  https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#The_modern_algorithm to generate a random list of the pixels to be sent.
+See reference code for details.
+This will allow all receivers and the transmitter to generate identical lists of order that pixels will be transmitted.
+Since every packet has the same number of pixels, the packet ID will give the receiver the starting pixel number from which the list of pixels received in the packet can be extracted.

 #### PCSI Payload base91 Encoding
 If transmitting over channels the require/prefer printable ascii text, the binary stream can be converted to base91 in the following way.
 This is combination of APRS base91 and basE91.
 Compared to basE91, this is simpler and deterministic at the cost of slightly more overhead
 1. While there are 13 bits or more to convert, read in 13 bits